vikramsingh1998/handwritten-signatures-extraction-and-verification/Readme.md

 ## handwritten-signatures-extraction-and-verification

-The aim of the project is:
+> The aim of the project is:
-- to extract the signatures from the license cards
+>- to extract the signatures from the license cards
-- to skeletonize the extracted signatures
+>- to skeletonize the extracted signatures
-- to create a program that can verify a signature whether it exists in the database provided or not
+>- to create a program that can verify a signature whether it exists in the database provided or not
+>> The dataset used is confidential.

 # Getting started